plumbis/cl-docs/content/nvue-reference/Show-Commands/Platform.md

 ## <h>nv show platform software installed</h>

-Shows a list of the installed software on the switch.
+Shows a list of the installed software packages on the switch.

 ### Version History